-- Payment shall be made no later than 30 days after the date upon which the invoice was raised.
+Payment shall be made no later than 30 days after the date upon which the invoice was raised.

-- If the supplier incurs additional work or additional costs due to circumstances for which the client is responsible, the client shall compensate the supplier for any such additional work and any such additional costs in accordance with the supplier’s then current tariff, provided that the supplier has notified the client in advance that such charges will be debited.
+If the supplier incurs additional work or additional costs due to circumstances for which the client is responsible, the client shall compensate the supplier for any such additional work and any such additional costs in accordance with the supplier’s then current tariff, provided that the supplier has notified the client in advance that such charges will be debited.

-- Penalty interest and other compensation payable by law shall be debited in the event of any delay in payment.
+Penalty interest and other compensation payable by law shall be debited in the event of any delay in payment.
 In the event of delayed payment by the client and of the supplier having urged the client in writing to make payment, the supplier may, 30 days after issuing a written reminder referring to this point to the client, cease further provision of the Platform until such time as the client has paid the outstanding amounts due.

 Term of the agreement

-- The agreement shall be valid for twelve months from the date when it is signed (“the Initial Term of the Agreement”).
+The agreement shall be valid for 12 (twelve) months from the date when it is signed (“Term”) unless otherwise specified in the Ombori Grid Order Form.

-- The supplier has ten days from the date when this agreement is entered into to obtain a credit rating for the client from a well-established credit rating company.
+The supplier has ten days from the date when this agreement is entered into to obtain a credit rating for the client from a well-established credit rating company.
 If the credit rating obtained shows that the client is not creditworthy, the supplier shall be entitled to terminate the agreement with immediate effect.

 Disconnection of the Platform